haywirecoder/homebridge-flobymoen/README.md

 # Homebridge Plug-In for Flo by Moen (Beta)
 An Homebridge plug-in to integrate the Flo by Moen 3 water system with HomeKit.
-This plug-in manages the Flo smart water kit monitoring and control devices via the Flo unofficial cloud API.
-Thanks to the aioflo Python3 library https://github.com/bachya/aioflo development team, this module uses logic gain from reviewing those libraries.
+This plug-in manages the Flo smart water kit system.
+It monitors and control devices via the Flo unofficial cloud API.
+Thanks to the aioflo Python3 library https://github.com/bachya/aioflo development team, this module uses the logic gain from reviewing those libraries/code.
+The module is a activity being worked on and code is being corrected and new features are being added constantly.

 ## Limitation:
 * This module works with Smart Water Shutoff and Water sensors only.
 It does not support the recently release Flo Smart Water Faucets.